MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-prepare-a-configuration-package.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 03/01/2019
+ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: b1dbe67852e197ab52aff58131576ffd6b9c49c4
+ms.openlocfilehash: fde77f873897d801e6bf06d55d57e9406f352eed
-ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "822385"
+ms.locfileid: "941650"
 ---
 # <a name="prepare-a-configuration-package"></a>Prepare a Configuration Package
 When you configure a new company, table relations are recognised and processed.
 Data is imported and applied in the correct order.
 Dimension tables are also imported if they are included in the configuration package.
+For more information, see [To import customer data](admin-migrate-customer-data.md#to-import-customer-data).

 To help your customer use the configuration package, you may want to add a questionnaire or a set of questionnaires to the package.
 The questionnaire can help the customer in understanding the various setup options.
 Typically, questionnaires are created for the major setup tables where a customer may require additional guidance about how to select an appropriate setting.
 For more information, see [Gather Customer Setup Values](admin-gather-customer-setup-values.md).